cbillowes/gatsby-remark-interactive-gifs/README.md

 * `dest` - A path in `public` where your gifs are stored.
 Absolute path.
 * `play` - An image to indicate that the gif can be interacted with.
 Absolute path.
 * `placeholder` - An image to show when the gif is missing in action.
 Absolute path.
+* `loading` - An image which shows when the gif is downloading.
+Absolute path.
-* `relativePath` - The relative path served to the public.
+* `relativePath` - The relative path served from `public/`.

 ## How to query